Baby Formula Calculator: UK (NHS) & Australia Guide

 These figures are evidence-based starting points, not rigid targets.
 Consistent weight gain, adequate wet nappies, and a baby who settles between feeds are the real evidence that the amount is right.
 For personalised guidance, your GP, health visitor (UK), or child and family health nurse (Australia) is always the best resource.

-For an instant weight-based calculation, open the Baby Milk Calculator or the focused formula calculator.
+For an instant weight-based calculation, open the Baby Milk Calculator or the focused baby formula calculator.

 Primary sources